-Further, each of our named executive officers (other than Dr. Hepner and Mr. Meyers) holds stock options under the 2007 Plan, which generally provides for acceleration of vesting and lapse of our repurchase right with respect to the shares of our common stock acquired by early exercising such options upon certain change in control transactions and provides for acceleration of vesting upon such named executive officer's termination of employment within 24 months following certain change in control transactions for reasons other than for cause or by resignation by the officer without good reason (i.e., a "double-trigger" acceleration benefit).
-Each of our named executive officers holds option awards under, and subject to the terms of, the 2014 Plan.
+Further, each of our named executive officers holds option awards under, and subject to the terms of, the 2014 Plan.
 Upon certain change in control transactions described in the 2014 Plan, the 2014 Plan provides that our Board may take a number of actions, in its discretion, with respect to outstanding stock options, including providing for the continuation, assumption or substitution of such awards, accelerating the awards, cancelling the awards in exchange for cash or no cash consideration.
-Upon the named executive officer's termination of employment from service, option awards under both the 2007 Plan and the 2014 Plan will generally be cancelled immediately or within a period of three to 18 months following such termination, depending on the nature of such termination (whether it is for cause, without cause, by reason of death or disability).
+Subject to the rights under the Severance Plan described above, upon the named executive officer's termination of employment from service, option awards under both the 2007 Plan and the 2014 Plan will generally be cancelled immediately or within a period of three to 18 months following such termination, depending on the nature of such termination (whether it is for cause, without cause, or by reason of death or disability).